Are You a Pleaser Mom, Warrior Mom, or Empowered Mom?

 See you can have a good relationship with your daughter and enforce guidelines and boundaries.

 But you will never have 24/7 good moments with your daughter.
 It is impossible.
 She is hard wired for drama and your job is to protect her.
-So there are times you have to face the wicked witch of the west but the good news is she usually will fly away on her broomstick when she calms down.
+So there are times you have to face the wicked witch of the west, but it helps a lot if your wicked witch doesn’t show up at the same time.